cevex/webpack-tester/README.md

 ## Goals

 * Bundle a typescript application with webpack
+* Take advantage of Tree-shaking  by filtering unused class in final bundle
 * Handle production errors with source-map
 * Analysing how to decrease bundle size by using 'smart' import with lodash
 * Allow quick development